Pediatric Allergic Rhinitis Medication

 Class Summary

 Antihistamines are classified in several ways, including sedating and nonsedating, newer and older, and first- and second-generation antihistamines (most widely accepted classification).
-First-generation antihistamines are primarily over the counter and are included in many combination products for cough, colds, and allergies.
-These include brompheniramine, chlorpheniramine (Chlor-Trimeton), and diphenhydramine (Benadryl), fexofenadine (Allegra), loratadine (Claritin) and cetirizine (Zyrtec) are now available over-the-counter (OTC) without a prescription.
-Second-generation antihistamines include desloratadine (Clarinex), and levocetirizine dihydrochloride (XYZAL), which require a prescription.
+First-generation antihistamines are primarily over-the-counter OTC) and are included in many combination products for cough, colds, and allergies.
+These include brompheniramine, chlorpheniramine (Chlor-Trimeton), and diphenhydramine (Benadryl).
+Some 2nd generation antihistamines, such as fexofenadine (Allegra), loratadine (Claritin), and cetirizine (Zyrtec) are now available OTC without a prescription.
+Second-generation antihistamines include desloratadine (Clarinex), and levocetirizine dihydrochloride (XYZAL), are also available without a prescription.

 Low-sedating second-generation medication with fewer adverse effects than first-generation medications.
 Selectively inhibits peripheral histamine H1 receptors.
 Available as syr (5 mg/5 mL) and 5- or 10-mg tab.